jython/book/sandbox/functions.rst

   value to the function that had called ``next`` (or ``send`` in the case of a coroutine).
 The generator is then indefinitely suspended, just like any other iterator.
-Upon calling next again, the generator is resumed by restoring these variables, then executing the next bytecode instruction.
+Upon calling next again, the generator is resumed by restoring these local variables, then executing the next bytecode instruction following the yield point.
 This process continues until the generator is either garbage collected or it exits.

   You can determine if the underlying function is a generator if its code object has the CO_GENERATOR flag set in co_flags.